tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 otherTeacher(); // otherTeacher is "hoisted"

 function otherTeacher() {
-  console.log(teacher); // undefined, so the variable exists but has no value yet.
+  console.log(teacher); // undefined - the variable exists but has no value yet.
 It was "hoisted". var teacher = "Suzy";
 }
 ```